Capitol Ministries Announces Leadership Transition

 “When God invites you to do something, you should say yes,” he said.
 “That simple truth has shaped my entire life and ministry.”

-As former Executive Director–Treasurer of the Southern Baptists’ Northwest Baptist Convention, he led a network of more than 500 churches across multiple states and language groups.
+As Executive Director–Treasurer of the Southern Baptists’ Northwest Baptist Convention, he led a network of more than 500 churches across multiple states and language groups.
 His lifelong commitment to preaching and teaching God’s Word will now continue in the heart of the nation’s capital.

-“My goal in Washington, D.C. is simple,” he shared.
+“My goal in Washington, D.C., is simple,” he shared.
 “To teach God’s Word to men and women in leadership and help them apply it in their work, their families, and their daily lives.”

 For Dr. Adams, Capitol Ministries’ mission of making disciples of Jesus Christ resonates deeply with his convictions.